Reviews

 The Musical

 The Commitments is an upcoming musical written by Roddy Doyle.
-Based on the novel of the same name, also written by Roddy Doyle, the musical will make its West End and world premiere in 2013.
+Based on the novel of the same name, also written by Roddy Doyle, the musical will make its West End and world premiere.

 The musical challenges resolved themselves — the cast will play their instruments on stage, accompanied by two specially commissioned Cavendish pianos, and the repertoire will include some ‘surprises’ alongside the standards.